Was Jesus a real person who lived 2 millennia ago? How do we know he isn’t just a legend?

-This page is simply a bunch of quotes, in alphabetical order, for reference.
+This page is simply a bunch of quotes from reputable historians, in alphabetical order, for reference.
+The scholars quoted include christians, agnostics, a Jew, and a few whose beliefs I haven’t been able to discover.

 Scholars on Jesus as a historical figure